starwisp/Civizard-tileset-archeology/README.md

 In order to be able to use them, we need to combine them into one file.
 This can be done with the command shell of your preferred OS.

 Windows:
-Open commandprompt/shell in the folder in question or navigate there.
+Open command prompt/shell in the folder in question or navigate there.
 Command for GRPH/WORLD0: "copy /b 00010384.bin+00067084.bin+00114376.bin+00150948.bin compressedworld0.bin"

 Command for GRPH/WORLD1: "copy /b 00010384.bin+00068968.bin+00119992.bin+00162648.bin compressedworld1.bin"